ammitra/TopHBoostedAllHad/README.md

 Total for query: 2 jobs; 0 completed, 0 removed, 0 idle, 2 running, 0 held, 0 suspended
 Total for all users: 4650 jobs; 0 completed, 114 removed, 111 idle, 1866 running, 2559 held, 0 suspended
 ```
-In this example, `12513846` is the task number.

 - If your jobs are complete, the outputs in `logs/` will have the task number in their names.
 For a file
 named `logs/output_12513846_51.stdout`, the task number is again `12513846`.